Faced with consumers’ concerns, environmental sustainability has become a relevant issue for the Omega3 industry.

-Friend of the Sea Omega-3 producers verify their suppliers are listed as approved and therefore implement sustainable fisheries practices.
+Friend of the Sea Omega3 producers verify their suppliers are listed as approved and therefore implement sustainable fishing practices.
 In this way they can provide a third-party assurance to consumers worldwide.

 Friend of the Sea criteria for sustainable nutraceutical products require: